TypeStrong/ts-node/README.md

 *   `-e, --eval`   Evaluate code
 *   `-p, --print`   Print result of `--eval`
 *   `-i, --interactive`   Opens the REPL even if stdin does not appear to be a terminal
+*   `--esm`   Bootstrap with the ESM loader, enabling full ESM support

 ## TSConfig